Skip to Main Content

 U.S. Bank and Bank of America stand out as two large financial institutions offering various business financing options, including term loans, equipment financing and commercial real estate loans.

 Bank of America is known for its extensive national reach.
-But U.S. Bank's personalized approach allows business bankers to provide ongoing support and guidance throughout the application process.
+Both U.S. Bank and Bank of America offer business bankers that provide ongoing support and guidance throughout the application process.

 Although Bank of America doesn't cap its equipment loans, businesses specifically interested in equipment financing of no more than $1 million may find U.S. Bank's no-down-payment requirement appealing.
 The lender allows business owners to finance 100 percent of the cost of the equipment plus up to 25 percent more to cover additional costs such as fees.
 These standout options can be helpful if you haven’t had time to save up for a down payment or need a loan that covers more than the equipment you wish to purchase.